Steve Coogan: Early life

 Stephen John Coogan was born on 14 October 1965 in Middleton, Lancashire, the son of housewife Kathleen (née Coonan) and IBM engineer Anthony "Tony" Coogan.
 He has four brothers and one sister, and was raised Roman Catholic in what he described as a "lower middle-class or upper working-class" family which emphasised the values of education.
 His elder brother Martin is a musician, while his younger brother Brendan is a presenter.
-Coogan's mother is Irish and hails from County Mayo, while his father was born in Manchester to Irish parents Margaret (from County Kilkenny) and Thomas Coogan (a tailor from County Cork), who had settled there shortly before the First World War.
-During the 1950s, his paternal grandfather established a dance hall for Irish immigrants.
+Coogan's mother was born in England and grew up in County Mayo, and his father was born in Manchester to Irish parents Margaret (from County Kilkenny) and Thomas Coogan (a tailor from County Cork), who had settled there shortly before the First World War.
+In the 1950s, his paternal grandfather established a dance hall for Irish immigrants.
 Coogan has stated that he had a happy childhood, and his parents fostered children on a short-term basis.

 Coogan lived on Manchester New Road in Alkrington.
 His father stood for the SDP-Liberal Alliance in the Middleton South ward at the Rochdale Borough Council elections in both May 1983 and May 1984.
 He was also chairman of the Catholic Grammar Schools Parents Association, and protested against the proposal by the Salford Roman Catholic Diocesan Schools Commission to close the sixth form (which ultimately did not happen).
 Coogan attended St. Thomas More Roman Catholic Primary School and Cardinal Langley Roman Catholic High School.
 Coogan passed two O-levels in 1983, which were likely re-take exams, aged 17.
 In 1984 he gained 4 A-levels: English Literature, British Government and Politics, Art, and General Studies.
 In the same year, his brother Kevin acquired nine O-levels at the same school and took part in local and regional sports competitions, notably in basketball and cross country running.

 Coogan's sister trained to be a teacher at the nearby Hopwood Hall College.
 As a family, it was assumed that all the children would become teachers.
 Coogan had a talent for impersonation and wanted to go to drama school, despite being advised by a teacher that it could lead to a precarious profession.
 After five failed applications to various drama schools in London, he received a place at the theatre company New Music before gaining a place at the Manchester Polytechnic School of Drama, where he met future collaborator John Thomson.